JithinKS97/dynamic-learning/readme.md

 ##### Component - Lesson

 This is the component where we can create lessons.
 Each lesson consists of a series of slides and on each slide there will be a video and the associated simulations.
-When the creator of the lesson views the component, he will have options to edit the lesson (Add more slides, add video, add simulations) and for others, they can only view the lesson.
+When the creator of the lesson views the component, he/she will have options to edit the lesson (Add more slides, add video, add simulations) and for others, they can only view the lesson.

 ### 7) Exploring the App

 ##### Component - Explore

-Users who are not logged in visiting the app will be able to view all the lessons, lessonplans and request forums that have been created and shared with public so that they get an idea aboutthe  app.
+Users who are not logged in visiting the app will be able to view all the lessons, lessonplans and request forums that have been created and shared with public so that they get an idea about the app.

 #### Above are the main React Components of the app and the you can find the other React Components in the'client/ui/components' folder.